PragmaticPhil/create_microbit_image/README.md

 I have learned:

-... the method I am using to read data in Python is probably inefficient - I keep reading the buffer until the whole message has been sent.
+... the method I am using to read data in Python is probably inefficient - I keep reading the buffer until the whole message has been received.
 For the matrix I need shorter messsages and a confirm routine.

 ... exbit will be a great way to 'program' the matrix (set up different nodes to play different animations / scroll), but needs a lot of speeding up to control in real time.

-So exbit is not really a thing - it will become the matrix:bit server, or something.
+So exbit was never meant to be a stand-alone thing - it will become the matrix:bit server, or something.
 However, I have grown quite fond of exbit - it really is fun creating images on screen and viewing them.
 I am tempted to add in new features - any ideas???